Updated On : January 17, 2023

 You must opt for only one newspaper during your CLAT Exam Preparation rather than reading multiple newspapers daily, which will waste your time.

 You must give equal importance to all the subjects, including reading a newspaper regularly.
-You must set up a time in your CLAT Study Plan to read the newspaper daily.
+You must schedule a time in your CLAT Study Plan to read the newspaper daily.

-According to the expert's opinion, you can give a maximum of 45 minutes to 60 minutes to reading a newspaper.
+According to the expert, you can give a maximum of 45 minutes to 60 minutes to reading a newspaper.
 But not more than that!

 Also, it is always better to read the newspaper early morning.
 You can read it while making your breakfast or while travelling to work.
 If you don't have time during the day, read it at night every day.